Can Cats Eat Tapioca? Nutrition Facts & Safety Guide

 No. Tapioca pearls aren’t inherently toxic, so your cat won’t die if they get into them.
 However, the black pearls we all associate with pudding and tea are high in sugars and made with artificial syrups that improve their taste.
 Even though they aren’t toxic, you shouldn’t make a habit of feeding your cat tapioca pearls.

-You definitely shouldn’t feed your cat tapioca pudding or boba tea since the pudding and tea can be dangerous for cats.
+You definitely shouldn’t feed your cat tapioca pudding or boba tea, since the milk in the pudding and the caffeine in the tea can be very dangerous for cats.

 Now that you know what you can safely feed your cat, it’s just as important to find a bowl that supports their health and well-being.
 With whisker-friendly bowls and a wide tray to catch any spills, our Hepper NomNom Cat Bowl is our favorite option.